 Once you have completed the application process with your preferred agency, you must apply to Nigeria’s Ministry of Youth & Social Development.
 A family cannot travel to adopt their child until they have been registered at the Ministry for at least one year.
 At that point, you will also work with your agency to complete the home study process, including submission of the proper non-Hague program requirements to USCIS.
 The agency will walk you through the process of assembling your dossier, pending pre-approval from USCIS.
 Each state within Nigeria has unique requirements for its process, so it’s imperative that prospective parents work with an agency that can guide them through the process for that state.

 When approvals are complete, you will receive a referral for a child.
-It is highly recommended that you seek assistance from a reputable international adoption medical clinic for a thorough review of the file.
-Upon acceptance of the referral, your agency will deliver your dossier to the Ministry of Youth & Social Development for the approval process.
+It is highly recommended that you seek assistance from a reputable international adoption medical clinic to review the file thoroughly.
+Upon acceptance of the referral, your agency will deliver your dossier to the Ministry of Youth & Social Development for approval.
 Once that dossier and match have been approved, you will receive travel approval.
-Typically, this process can take approximately 1 ½-2 years from turning in your application to adoption finalization.
+Typically, this process can take approximately 1½ to 2 years from turning in your application to adoption finalization.
 The specific time frame will depend upon the profile of the child you are seeking to adopt.

 5. The Travel

 When you have gained approval to travel, you should plan for an extended stay for the required bonding and court period.
 Prospective parents have two travel options:

-*Option 1: Travel to Nigeria, completing the bonding and court period in about 6 weeks (if married both parents must be present for this period).
+*Option 1: Travel to Nigeria, completing the bonding and court period in about six weeks (if married, both parents must be present for this period).
 Apply for and obtain the child’s passport and remain in Nigeria until the child’s visa appointment is scheduled.
 The child must go to an Embassy doctor appointment, and the adoption is finalized at the Embassy visa appointment.